shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 ```metadata
 time: 10-20 minutes
 ```
+> Liberty was put back together like a giant puzzle.
+The statue had been built not once, but twice!

 One of the amazing aspects of the history of the Statue of Liberty is how it was built twice, first in France and then in America.
 You can